How fighter pilots plan combat missions

 (U.S. Air Force photo/ Airman 1st Class Dillon Johnston)

-When the mission planning begins there are usually several objectives that are set at a high-level, but the “how” is essentially a blank slate.
+When the mission planning begins there are usually several objectives that are set at a high level, but how to achieve them is essentially a blank slate.
 As hundreds of people work through the process, a plan gradually begins to take shape.
 New ideas are constantly brought up and debated as the plan evolves.
 However, the timeline will always have a GICL, usually about two-thirds of the way through, after which the plan will be set and no major changes will be allowed.

 plan fighter pilot